databoy5000/project-2/README.md

 - Users can pull a single random quote.
 - Display all quotes available in the API on a single page.
  - Filter quotes by:
-   - Tag
+   - Tag.
-   - Author
+   - Author.

 We also defined some stretch goals/additional feature ideas whilst brainstorming:
-- Infinite scrolling
+- Infinite scrolling.
-- Search by keyword
+- Search by keyword.
-- Like/Dislike button
+- Like/Dislike button.
  - Where 'Like' adds more quotes from the same author, displayed at the top of all the quotes.
  - Where 'Dislike' removes the quote to be displayed.
 - Pick a random quote from the selected tag.